-- Agreements developed to utilise private sector resources where appropriate (e.g. amateur radios, safety shelters). - Consistent warning dissemination and communication systems used for all hazards. - Communication system is two-way and interactive to allow for verification that warnings have been received. - Equipment maintenance and upgrade programme implemented and redundancies enforced so back-up systems are in place in the event of a failure.

-3. Warning Messages Recognised and Understood

-- Warning alerts and messages tailored to the specific needs of those at risk (e.g. for diverse cultural, social, gender, linguistic and educational backgrounds). - Warning alerts and messages are geographically-specific to ensure warnings are targeted to those at risk only. - Messages incorporate the understanding of the values, concerns and interests of those who will need to take action (e.g. instructions for safeguarding livestock and pets). - Warning alerts clearly recognisable and consistent over time and include follow-up actions when required. - Warnings specific about the nature of the threat and its impacts. - Mechanisms in place to inform the community when the threat has ended. - Study into how people access and interpret early warning messages undertaken and lessons learnt incorporated into message formats and dissemination processes.
+Organizational and Decision-making Processes Institutionalised Agreements developed to utilise private sector resources where appropriate (e.g. □ Warning dissemination chain enforced through government policy or legislation (e.g. message passed from government to emergency managers and communities etc). amateur radios, safety shelters).
+Consistent warning dissemination and communication systems used for all hazards.
+Communication system is two-way and Recognized authorities empowered to disseminate warning messages (e.g. meteorological authorities to provide weather messages, health authorities to provide interactive to allow for verification that warnings have been received.
+Equipment maintenance and upgrade programme implemented and redundancies health warnings). □ Functions, roles and responsibilities of each enforced so back-up systems are in place in the event of a failure. actor in the warning dissemination process specified in legislation or government policy e.g. national meteorological and hydrological 3.
+Warning Messages Recognised and Understood services, media, NGOs).
+Roles and responsibilities of regional or cross border early warning centres defined, Warning alerts and messages tailored to the specific needs of those at risk (e.g. for diverse cultural, social, gender, linguistic and educational backgrounds). including the dissemination of warnings to neighbouring countries.
+Use Volunteer network trained and empowered to Warning alerts and messages are geographically-specific to ensure warnings receive and widely disseminate hazard warnings to remote households and communities. are targeted to those at risk only. □ Messages incorporate the understanding of the values, concerns and interests of those 2.
+Effective Communication Systems and Equipment Installed who will need to take action (e.g. instructions for safeguarding livestock and pets). □ Communication and dissemination systems tailored to the needs of individual Warning alerts clearly recognisable and consistent over time and include follow-up actions when required. communities (e.g. radio or television for those with access; and sirens, warning flags or messenger runners for remote communities).
+Warnings specific about the nature of the threat and its impacts. □ Warning communication technology reaches Mechanisms in place to inform the community when the threat has ended. the entire population, including seasonal populations and remote locations.
+Study into how people access and interpret early warning messages undertaken and □ International organizations or experts lessons learnt incorporated into message formats and dissemination processes.